Help with writing macros

 Getting help and advice

-The Cardbox forum system contains a Macros and Programming forum in which you are welcome to ask questions.
-Members of the forum are all interested in using Cardbox macros and several of them are experts.
+The Cardbox Talk forum is a good place to try.
+Quite a few members of the forum are interested in using Cardbox macros, sometimes in quite an expert way.
 Cardbox users are friendly people in general and any request that you make for advice is quite likely to be answered.
 Do remember, though, that the forum members are unpaid and providing their responses as a matter of mutual support.